-In this section we present a new consensus model that can be applied in Web 2.0 Communities.
+In this section we present a new Consensus model that can be applied in Web 2.0 Communities.
 It takes into account the different characteristics of this kind of communities (see section 2.1) in order to increase the consensus level of the users when making a decision on a set of alternatives.
-One interesting property of our model is that it does not require the existence of a moderator.
-Its operation includes several different steps that are repeated in each consensus round: (i) First preferences expression, computation of similar opinions and first global opinion and feedback; (ii) delegation (or change of preferences) and computation of consensus measures; (iii) consensus and trust checks.
-In figure 1 we have depicted the main steps of the model and in the following we describe them more detail.
+One interesting property of our model is that it does not require the existance of a moderator.
+Its operation includes several different steps that are repeated in each consensus round:

+1. First step: First preferences expression, computation of similar opinions and first global opinion and feedback.

+- 2. Second step: Delegation (or change of preferences) and computation of consensus measures - 3.
+Third step: Consensus and trust checks

+In figure 2 we have depicted the main steps of the model and in the following we describe them more detail.